xiaommmmmmm/Battery_Xiaofan/README.md

 Hi, here is the resource sharing for Research on Second-Use Batteries.

-'dcac' is unfinished, which means the code needs modification.
+A. 'dcac' is unfinished, which means the code needs modification.

-The 'file' directory under 'dcac' contains part of files in 'files'(the finished part files) for simplicity and easy use.
+The 'files' directory under 'dcac' contains part of files in 'files'(the finished part files) for simplicity and easy use.

-The other two parts are finished.
+B. The other two parts are finished.

 "files" are related complete MATLAB files. "data" are related to MATLAB data for and from simulation.

-In finished part, three files are important:
+C. In finished part, three files are important:

 1. `LSV_PPP.m`
 2. `LSV_PPP2.m`